a7b23/H-Divergence/README.md

 ```
 python hdgm.py --vtype vmin
 ```
-More arguments please check the help
+More arguments please check the help.

+To replicate the results from the paper, choose vjs for both power and typeI experiment.

 ### MNIST